Skip to content

 View

-Method 1: Only need to set App.vue and the first page the application enters.
-Refer to the example project of the GCUniPlugin plugin in the SDK package Hbuilder_Example/App.vue, Hbuilder_Example/pages/index/index.vue
+Method 2: App.vue + first page combination configuration.
+Refer to the example project in the SDK package GCUniPlugin plugin Hbuilder_Example/App.vue, Hbuilder_Example/pages/index/index.vue

 // step 1.
 Locally add GC-JSPlugin to your project's uni_modules directory